UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session01.rst

 * That's because they are used, for the most part, for the same purposes.

-* But many of you defined a "variable" as something like:
+* But often a "variable" is defined as something like:
   "a place in memory that can store values"

 * That is **NOT** what a name in python is!